A Great Chaos: Songs

 "Jennifer's Body" features "glitchy" production and Auto-Tuned vocals from Carson, atop a synth instrumental.
 The song drew inspiration from the cult horror film of the same name, with its "stuttered" intro being a homage to "Good Riddance (Time of Your Life)" by the American punk rock band Green Day, one of Carson's influences and his favorite band.
 The song's hook displays Carson's mixed feelings towards loving, but not necessarily needing, women.
 On "Fighting My Demons", Carson asks "Where the fuck my blunt?
 Where the fuck my cup?
 Where the fuck my reef?", before the song breaks into "off-the-wall production" featuring 808 drums, "chiming" synths and organ-like bass.
 Carson moves from "straight-line raps and pagan chants" in the song's verses, "spewing out unhinged one-liners, sports references, and weirdly addictive noises", according to Eric Skelton of Complex.
 Norris described its lyrics as "confessional".
 Carson said that they were not just about himself, as "everybody's got their own demons. [...]
 And even if they don't call them 'demons', they're problems."
 Following a "haunting" instrumental break, he ends the song with a "cognizant yet repetitive" refrain that Yousef Srour of HipHopDX likened to the 2023 Travis Scott and Carti song "Fein".
 "Singapore" is an "icy duet" between Carson and Lonely that "evokes stripper parties", according to Norris.
 "Lose It" features heavily distorted 808s and was described by Jordan Darville of The Fader as "the sound of a panic attack", with Carson rapping "joylessly" about his drug use and the weapons he keeps for safety.
 "Hardcore", which Sundaresan compared to The Wizrd (2019) by Future, sees Carson repeating four words over changing sonic textures.
 "Me n My Kup" was influenced by Gucci Mane's "Shirt Off" and features tightly stacked synths.
+A writer for Slant Magazine wrote how the track is so "anarchic" that it sounds as if they're "about to come apart from the seams".
 On the overdriven "Florida trap" song "Succubus", Carson obsesses over an ex-partner atop a "blinding fog" of heavy bass.